First Time Car Buyer Program Auto Loans

 On top of that, you may have to pay for periodic mechanical repairs and maintenance.
 You should have an understanding if you can truly afford the monthly payments plus the other expenses.

 If not, you may want to tone down your purchase.
 Our resource page has helpful tips for doing some of the maintenance yourself like changing wiper blades or plugging a leaking tire.

 People buying a car for the first time or who have signed on for a high risk auto loan often try to think of other ways to reduce their spending.
 Often, one way that comes to mind is to reduce their insurance payments.

 This may mean not getting full coverage auto insurance.
 One way to compensate for this problem is to select the right type of car.
 One way insurance companies decide how much to charge a person for auto insurance is the kind of car they have.

 Your first car should be a wise choice.
 The car you choose will help you establish credit and provide transportation to school or a job.
 It should work to improve your future lifestyle.
 It should not be a fashion statement that will cause financial disaster and make you work just to make the car or insurance payments.

 The Price of Car Insurance for a First Time Car Buyer

 - Where the car is parked at night can also raise interest rates.
 If it is parked on a street where it could easily be stolen, the insurance rate will go up.
 If it is regularly parked in a garage or even in a driveway, the price is reduced.

-- Adding security devices to the car is another way to reduce insurance.
+- Adding security devices to the car is another way to reduce the insurance.
 A GPS tracking device will help the authorities find the car if it is stolen.
 An alarm system that will deter auto theft is another accepted security device.
-Automatic seat belts, airbags, daytime running lights, and anti-lock brakes can all contribute to car insurance savings.
+Automatic seat belts, airbags, daytime running lights and anti-lock brakes can all contribute to car insurance savings.

 - Avoid moving violations and accidents.
 In many cases, the people who have a good driving record get lower cost insurance.